Install Raspberry Pi OS on the Raspberry Pi (by using a Linux laptop)¶

 Log in to it:

 The p-net Profinet stack will change the IP-address of the Raspberry Pi when running it as an IO-Device (as requested by the PLC), why it can be inconvenient to connect to it via ssh.
 Using a serial cable to connect it to your laptop can then be helpful.

 Use a USB-to-serial adapter cable with 3.3 V logic levels.
 For example Adafruit sells a popular version of those cables.

-To enable the serial port console write the line
+If not already done, enable the serial port console by writing the line

-/boot/config.txt.
-The serial port within the Raspberry Pi will be
+The serial port within the Raspberry Pi will be named

 Terminal on cable